 Our financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-We consider our critical accounting policies and estimates to be related to revenue, research and development, stock-based compensation, and warrant liabilities.
-The fair value of warrants contingently issued as part of our March 2023 private placement financing represent a material addition to our critical accounting policies and estimates.
-There have been no other material changes to our critical accounting policies and estimates during the three months ended March 31, 2023 from those used for the year ended December 31, 2022.
+We consider our critical accounting policies and estimates during the three months ended March 31, 2024 from those used for the year ended December 31, 2023.
 The below policies represent our critical accounting policies.